-Gustav Ferdinand Haage had a very difficult start when he took over the company from his father.
+Gustav Ferdinand Haage had a difficult start when he took over the nursery from his father.
 On the one hand, he had to pay his brothers their inheritance, which already burdened the company excessively.
-Added to this were the difficulties brought about by the mood of new beginnings in the Wilhelminian era: industrialization also invaded Erfurt.
-In 1870, the Haage factory site was in the way of railway construction; it had to move to the surrounding area of Petersberg Fortress.
-There, at the gates of the city, he was subject - like the entire surroundings of the fortress - to the so-called district restrictions.
+Added to this were the difficulties brought about by the mood of new beginnings in the Wilhelminian era: industrialization also had an impact on Erfurt.
+In 1870 the Haage Gärtnerei site stood in the way of railway construction; it had to move far from the gates of the city of Erfurt.

 The " Ofenkrieg " - cacti in front of the fortress wall

 Even the installation of furnaces - which were indispensable for heating the greenhouses - was the subject of an intricate approval procedure.
 The fortress administration wanted to prevent anything in the surrounding area that would have brought advantages to a possible enemy in the event of an attack.
 These included ovens.
-Correspondence from this unarmed "furnace war" with the fortress administration can still be found in our archives.
+Correspondence from this unarmed Ofenkrieg (furnace war) with the fortress administration can still be found in our archives.

 At that time, good business was out of the question.
-Gustav Ferdinand gives up and hands over the business to his son Ferdinand Friedrich Adolf Haage in 1888.
+Gustav Ferdinand gives up and hands over the business to his son Ferdinand Haage in 1888. > next